Melinda Welch • July 22, 2022

 Embracing Loneliness: Allowing Yourself to Feel and Heal

-My Mother-In-Law could feel very lonely ..and sometimes she does.
+My Mother-In-Law could feel very lonely and sometimes she does.

-We can be lonely sitting in a room full of people or all by ourselves.
-It’s not the amount of people around us…it’s our thoughts about it that create the lonely feeling.
+We can be lonely sitting by ourselves in a room full of people.
+It's not the number of people around us… It's our thoughts about it that create the lonely feeling.
+Most days, my MIL doesn't have lonely thoughts.
+She has made up her mind to seek out people.

-Before Covid she would go many times a week to a nearby Smiths, not really to shop but to say “Hi” to people and to see who she could smile at, and looking for someone she knows.
+Before COVID-19, she would go many times a week to a nearby Smiths, not really to shop but to say "Hi" to people, see who she could smile at, and look for someone she knew.
+She still does this a little.

-It’s easy to fall into the nobody remembers me, nobody wants to be around me, everybody has friends but me, everybody has something to do but me, nobody is lonely but me thought trap… but why have those thoughts?
+Loneliness is a feeling that is caused by our thoughts.
+Thoughts are powerful.
+It's easy to fall into the nobody remembers me, nobody wants to be around me, everybody has friends but me, everybody has something to do but me, nobody is lonely but me, thought trap… but why have those thoughts?

+Next time you feel lonely, remind yourself, "I'm feeling lonely because of a thought I'm choosing to think."
 You can feel lonely if you want to.
 Your body can handle it.
 Don't avoid it or stuff it down.
 Just feel it.

-We are all having a human experience and sometimes that feels like abundance and sometimes it fells like lonely….and it’s all okay.
+But you can also choose something else.
+We are all having a human experience, and sometimes, that feels like abundance, and sometimes, it feels lonely.
+And it's all okay.

 Take Care,